Your Cart Is Empty

 Plus, studies show the added intimacy and excitement of doing something new might be just the thing you’ve both been looking for to spice things up in the bedroom.

-We understand talking about anal sex can be a tad awkward, but it is absolutely necessary.
+We understand that talking about anal sex can be a tad awkward, but it is absolutely necessary.

 Describe to your partner exactly what you want to do.